Certificate in Law

 Certificate Program Opportunities & Requirements

-LAW 511 - Intro to US Law and Legal Methods is required.
-This course is offered in the summer, fall, and spring semesters.
+LAWM 511 - Intro to US Law and Legal Methods is required.

-- These courses may be completed at any time during the candidate’s graduate studies.
+- The courses required for the Certificate may be completed at any time during the candidate’s graduate studies.

-- Students must achieve at least a grade of B- in all courses counting toward the Certificate.
+- Students must achieve a grade of B- or better in all courses counting toward the Certificate.

 - The Certificate of Study in Law will be granted by the University of Pennsylvania Law School faculty to Penn graduate students who successfully complete its requirements.